tonezzz/wp_plugin_viweb/wordpress/wp-content/plugins/extendify/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.13.5 - 2024-04-24 =
+- Fixes a data conflict with an external plugin

+= 1.13.4 - 2024-04-22 =
+- Fixes a bug where users were redirected to the wrong Extendify page

+= 1.13.3 - 2024-04-21 =
+- Fixes a bug where a constant was being read before it was defined

+= 1.13.2 - 2024-04-18 =
+- Update WP script packages
+- Various bug fixes and improvements

 = 1.13.1 - 2024-03-14 =
 - Fixed a bug where buttons in Gutenberg would trigger a form submit